You ain't seen nothing, and yet: Future biochemical concentrations can be predicted with surprisingly high accuracy

 where again $\simeq$ denotes leading order for large $N, T$.
 In the limit that these corrections can be ignored, our estimator becomes an ML estimator.
-Notice however, that this is the ML estimator for the specific class of possible concentration profiles, not for a constant concentration as in \cite{endres2009maximum, mora2015physical, singh2017simple}
+Notice, however, that this is the ML estimator for the specific class of possible concentration profiles, not for a constant concentration as in \cite{endres2009maximum, mora2015physical, singh2017simple}

 Note that the sensing error is still Poisson, as in Eq.~(\ref{eq:var_const}), but it goes down with {\em total} number of binding events and not the number since reaching the steady state.
-This s uggests that the temporal dependence of the concentration does not change the fundamental Poisson scaling in this case, but that the eventual saturating concentration, and with it the sensor position, can be estimated (predicted!) with the Poisson error long before it is achieved.
+This suggests that, in this case, the time dependence of the concentration does not change the fundamental Poisson scaling, but it does allow the eventual saturation value of the concentration, and hence the sensor position, to be estimated (predicted!) with Poisson accuracy long before that concentration is reached.

-Figure \ref{fig:drosophilla example}(c) shows that the above approximation is too crude and, in a simple 1-d diffusion with degradation model of Bicoid gradient, the concentration profile is not a position-dependent rescaling of a time-dependent curve.
-Indeed, the maximum rate of change of the concentration $v_c=\max_t \partial_t c$ is a nonlinear function of $c_\infty(x)$: higher saturation values mean faster approach to the steady state, $v(x)\sim c_\infty^{1.8}$ in this simple model.
-Different parameter values (degradation rate and the diffusion constant) result in different, sometimes even stronger, dependence between $c_\infty(x)$ and $v_c$.
+Figure \ref{fig:drosophilla example} (c) shows that this approximation, in which the concentration evolves as a scaled version of its eventual saturation value, is too crude.
+Even within our simple one-dimensional diffusion--degradation model of the Bicoid gradient, we show in Fig.~\ref{fig:drosophilla example} that the concentration profile cannot be written as a position-dependent rescaling of a universal time-dependent curve, and thus Eq.~\eqref{eq:scaling_est_err} does not apply.
+Indeed, the maximum rate of change of the concentration $v_c(x)=\max_t \partial_t c_x(t)$ is a nonlinear function of $c_\infty(x)$: higher saturation values mean faster approach to the steady state, $v(x)\sim c_\infty^{1.8}$ in this simple model.
+Different parameter values (degradation rate and the diffusion constant) result in different, sometimes even stronger, dependence between $c_\infty(x)$ and $v_c(x)$.

-Note that $c_x(t)$ in Fig.~\ref{fig:drosophilla example}(b) has three phases: nearly zero before the diffusing front arrives, rapid growth, and saturation.
-A sensor cannot know that development has already started (and thus it is in the first phase) because no binding events happen still.
-Thus in modeling these profiles, we neglect the first phase and, in all derivations below, time is measured from the arrival of the first molecules to the sensor, and not from the fertilization.
-With this, we approximate the dependence in Fig.~\ref{fig:drosophilla example}(b,c) with a piecewise linear concentration profile, Fig.~\ref{fig:piecewise profiles}: